 - Use of telephones, cellphones, Blackberry devices, PDAs, stereos, radios with headphones, or other electronic/photographic devices during testing will result in a zero (0) on the exam and removal from the testing area. - Use of books, study guides (on body parts or paper), pamphlets, protractors, and unapproved calculators during an exam will result in a zero (0) on the exam and removal from the testing area. - Asking another student for answers or talking to another student during the exam or assignment will result in a grade of zero (0) on the exam or assignment. - Attempting to take the test for someone else or having someone else take the test for you will result in a zero (0) on the exam or assignment. - Obtaining improper access to the test, a part of the test or information about the test will result in a zero (0) on the exam and dismissal from the testing area. - No student may talk, use hand, head or shoulder gestures to another student during the exam.
 Any activity of this nature will result in the student(s) receiving a zero (0) on the exam or assignment and dismissal from the testing area. - Plagiarism or copying another student's exam, paper or assignment will result in a zero (0) on the exam and/or assignment with no ability to make up the assignment or exam.
-Plagiarism also includes self-plagiarism (turning in work that you have done for another class without the permission of your current professor). - Copying or plagiarism of another student's clinical assignment will result in a zero (0) on the assignment and a "U" for the clinical day (in the area of professionalism, integrity, and plan of care) with no ability to make up the assignment or removal of the "U" grades and will result in a clinical failure. - The student will be reported to the nursing disciplinary committee and may be dismissed from the course (with a grade of "D" or "F") and/or the Nursing Program.
+Plagiarism also includes self-plagiarism (turning in work that you have done for another class without the permission of your current professor). - Copying or plagiarism of another student's clinical assignment will result in a zero (0) on the assignment and a "U" for the clinical day (in the area of professionalism, integrity, and plan of care) with no ability to make up the assignment or removal of the "U" grades and will result in a clinical failure. - During computerized testing (including test review), students are not allowed to have any other screen open besides the exam screen and/or the exam review screen.
+Students are not allowed to open additional tabs or open other screens within GeorgiaVIEW in the testing environment.

+A student found violating this policy will be reported to the nursing disciplinary committee and may result in dismissal from the course (with a grade of "D" or "F") and/or nursing program.